iplixera/nivostack-monorepo/docs/guides/MERCHANT_APP_SDK_INTEGRATION.md

 This guide provides step-by-step instructions for integrating the NivoStack Flutter SDK into the Merchant App.
 The SDK has been updated to:
 - ✅ Simplified initialization (API key only)
 - ✅ Automatic endpoint configuration
+- ✅ Automatic build mode detection (debug → preview, release → production)
+- ✅ Automatic localization fetching (included in SDK init, no separate request)
 - ✅ Same features as before (API tracing, screen tracking, business config, localization)

+**Important**: No code changes needed in your Merchant App!
+The SDK automatically handles all optimizations.

 ---